Click on one of the following items for quick navigation:

 1) Register and view upcoming events on our volunteer portal 2) Sign up for group volunteering 3) See list of repeat volunteer opportunities

 Thanks for your interest in volunteering with us!
 We love all of our volunteers, and would love to see you join us!
 City Fruit volunteers give their time in many ways to help support the mission of promoting the cultivation of urban fruit in order to nourish people, prevent food waste, and build community.
 We provide on-site introduction to tools and practices and also welcome experienced volunteers who can share their perspectives as well.
-Volunteers who participate in three or more events receive a free City Fruit t-shirt!
+Volunteers who participate in three volunteer events will receive a certificate of appreciation, and those who join for five or more events in the calendar year will receive a free City Fruit t-shirt!

 Click on the link below to register as a volunteer or to see our list of scheduled volunteer events.

 Are you part of a girl/boy scout troop, 4H Club, religious group, college club, or other community-organized group looking to volunteer?
 Depending on the season, we have different orchard-based volunteer opportunities, in addition to seasonal jam-making/baking opportunities.
 We’d love to hear from you!
 You can submit an interest form by clicking on the button below.
 If you are looking to volunteer on a specific day please indicate that in the form and we will do our best to accommodate!

 We also offer one-time, private team-building opportunities for corporate groups that can be hosted during the work week.
 Click here to find out more!

 What does volunteering with City Fruit look like?

 If you’re interested in a volunteer opportunity, we host orchard stewardship work parties throughout the year!
 These tend to last 2-4 hours on Saturday mornings (and weekday evenings during the summer) and include:

 Thinning and Fruit Bagging/Netting

 Summer and Fall Harvest